Zeno and Anti-Zeno Effects in Dark-State Dynamics Under Thermal Dephasing: A Numerical Study: Results

 Next, we consider a more general case where the initial state is not a dark state.
 For example, we take the state with no photons in the cavity, one atom in the ground state, and the other in the excited state: $|0\rangle_{ph}|01\rangle_{at}$.
-The map in Fig. \ref{fig:Heatmap3} (a) has a darker center and lighter edges, indicating a non-monotonic dependence of the stabilization time on dephasing rate.
+The map in Figure \ref{fig:Heatmap3}a has a darker center and lighter edges, indicating the non-monotonic dependence of the stabilization time on dephasing rate.
 Even from a non-dark initial condition, a finite dark-state component emerges during the evolution.
 The near-symmetry of the map suggests comparable sensitivity to $\gamma_{deph,1}$ and $\gamma_{deph,2}$.
+This non-dark initial state also exhibits a clear Zeno/anti-Zeno crossover.
+As the dephasing rate $\gamma_{deph}$ increases, the stabilization time $T_{stab}$ first decreases (anti-Zeno regime) and then increases (Zeno regime), with a minimum at an intermediate $\gamma_{deph}$.
+Moreover, the steady-state dark-state population $P_{ret}$ becomes independent of $\gamma_{deph}$ once the measurement is turned on, similar to the dark-state case.
+These observations indicate that the Zeno/anti-Zeno phenomenon is not specific to the ideal dark state but is a robust feature of the two-atom cavity QED system under continuous dephasing.

-Under symmetric measurement conditions ($\gamma_{deph,1}=\gamma_{deph,2}=\gamma^{deph}$), we vary the temperature $\mu$ and the dephasing rate simultaneously.
-The retention metric $P_{ret}$ is positively correlated with $\mu$.
-The brighter upper-right region in Fig. \ref{fig:Heatmap4} (a) indicates enhanced dark-state preservation at higher temperatures and stronger dephasing.
-The behavior of $T_{stab}$ in Fig.~\ref{fig:Heatmap4} (b) is qualitatively similar: for fixed $g_1/g_2$, increasing $\gamma^{deph}$ first accelerates and then slow down the dynamics, while a larger $\mu$ mainly amplifies this contrast.
-The dashed ridge separates the anti-Zeno and Zeno-dominated regions.
+Under symmetric measurement conditions ($\gamma_{deph,1}=\gamma_{deph,2}=\gamma_{deph}$), we vary $\mu_{ph}$ and the dephasing rate simultaneously.
+The retention metric $P_{ret}$ is positively correlated with $\mu_{ph}$.
+The brighter upper-right region in Figure \ref{fig:Heatmap4}a indicates enhanced dark-state preservation at higher temperatures and stronger dephasing.
+The behavior of $T_{stab}$ in Figure~\ref{fig:Heatmap4}b is qualitatively similar: for fixed $g_1/g_2$, increasing $\gamma_{deph}$ first accelerates and then slows down the dynamics, while a larger $\mu_{ph}$ mainly amplifies this contrast.
+The dashed ridge separates the anti-Zeno- and Zeno-dominated regions.